LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/exercises.rst

       test_car.AddGas(5);
       Assert.Fail("Shouldn't get here, car cannot have more gas in tank than the size of the tank");

+:ref:`Check your solution <unit_testing_solution-3>`

-#.
-Run the test.
+5. Run the test.
 It should fail!
-In the output log, we can see our
-   ``Assert.Fail()`` statement about not being able to add more gas printed out.
+In the output log, we can see our ``Assert.Fail()`` statement about not being able to add more gas printed out.

-#.
-We need to refactor ``Car`` to throw an exception when too much
-   gas is added to the tank.
+6. We need to refactor ``Car`` to throw an exception when too much gas is added to the tank.
 Find the ``AddGas()`` method and modify it by adding the following code in the appropriate place.